pyeventsourcing/eventsourcing/README.md

         raise NotImplementedError(type(event))
 ```

 Please note, this entity class does not depend on the library.
-However, the library does contain
+The library does however contain
 a collection of domain entity classes that you can use in your domain model, for example see the
 ```Aggregate``` class.
 The library classes are slightly more refined than the code in this example.